alessandro-lima/EDoS-UNSW-NB15-Dataset/README.md

 **To use this dataset, please use the quote from our paper**

-de Lima, A. C., Alchieri, E. A., Bordim, J. L., & Gondim, J. J. (2024, November).
+De Lima, A. C., Alchieri, E. A., Bordim, J. L., & Gondim, J. J. (2024, November).
 An Improved Method for Detecting EDoS Attacks in the Cloud With Hyperparameter Optimization and Metaheuristic Algorithms.
 In 2024 Twelfth International Symposium on Computing and Networking Workshops (CANDARW) (pp. 43-49).
 IEEE.